Mina-Rahmanian/Objects-Detection-in-Images-using-YOLOv2/README.md

 <img width="650" height="200" alt="d1" src="https://user-images.githubusercontent.com/71558720/99200627-676fc580-2774-11eb-9e89-5092efc722a8.png">
 </p>
 <p align="center">
 <em>Fig.1: The YOLO Detection System.
 Processing images with YOLO is simple and straightforward.
-The system (1) resizes the input image to 448×448, (2) runs a single convolutional network on the image, and (3) thresholds the resulting detections by the model’sconfidence</em>
+The system (1) resizes the input image to 448×448, (2) runs a single convolutional network on the image, and (3) thresholds the resulting detections by the model’s confidence</em>
 </p> <br />

 #### Problem formulation: